jimgroome/jimgroo.me/README.md

 # jimgroo.me

-A very simple one-page Next.js app hosted on AWS Amplify.
+A very simple one-page Next.js app hosted on Vercel using `pnpm`.